kubernetes/enhancements/keps/sig-windows/2258-node-log-query/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

+**For versions v1.35 and earlier (Beta):**
 Yes.
-It can be disabled by disabling the `NodeLogQuery` feature gate in the kubelet configuration and restarting the kubelet.
+The feature can be disabled by setting the `NodeLogQuery` feature gate to false in the kubelet configuration and restarting the kubelet.
 No other changes are necessary to disable the feature.

+**For versions v1.36 and later (GA):**
+No. The `NodeLogQuery` feature gate is locked to enabled and cannot be disabled.
+(LockToDefault: true).
+The feature is considered stable and is always available.

+The feature can be effectively disabled by setting the `enableSystemLogQuery` kubelet configuration option to `false` and restarting the kubelet.
+This will disable the log query functionality while keeping the feature gate enabled.

 ###### What happens if we reenable the feature if it was previously rolled back?